Moment methods in energy minimization: New bounds for Riesz minimal energy problems: Introduction

-A semidefinite program is said to be \emph{block diagonalized} if we can write it as the optimization of a linear functional over the intersection of an affine space with a finite product of positive semidefinite matrix cones.
-Block diagonalization is important because the complexity of solving a semidefinite program depends strongly on the size of the largest block.
-As described above, the problems $E_{t,d}$ are already block diagonalized through the use of harmonic analysis, which exploits the symmetry of the container and pair potential.
-In Section~\ref{sec:putinars theorem for invaraint} we use additional symmetry, the interchangeability of the particles, to derive symmetries in the semialgebraic constraints in these problems.
+There exist efficient numerical algorithms for semidefinite programming (linear optimization over the intersection of an affine space with a product of positive semidefinite matrix cones), but for this it is important that the blocksizes are not too large.
+As described above, the problems $E_{t,d}^*$ are already block diagonalized through the use of harmonic analysis, which exploits the symmetry of the space $(V,d)$.
+In Section~\ref{sec:putinars theorem for invaraint} we use additional symmetry, the interchangeability of the particles, to derive symmetries in the semialgebraic constraints.
 We then give a symmetrized version of Putinar's theorem, which allows us to exploit symmetries in semialgebraic constraints.
-This can lead to significantly smaller block sizes, and, as we show by applying this to the problems $E_{2,d,\delta}^*$, this can lead to significant computational savings.
+This can lead to much smaller block sizes in the semidefinite programs, and, as we show by applying this to the problems $E_{2,d,\delta}^*$, this significantly reduces the computation time.